-A repeater is an device that receives radio transmissions on one frequency, and then simultaneously re-transmits ("repeats", hence the name!) them on a second frequency, but with more power because it can draw on mains electrical power and usually a bigger aerial than on a small battery-powered walkie-talkie radio.
+A repeater is an device that receives radio transmissions on one frequency, and then simultaneously re-transmits ("repeats", hence the name!) them on a second frequency, but with more power because it can draw on mains electrical power (or a big 12 volt battery) and usually a bigger aerial than on a small battery-powered walkie-talkie radio.

 Nearby walkie-talkies or other users whose radios are set to use these two frequencies can then communicate via the repeater.